khanthapak-thaipakdee-perseus/portfolio/microprocessor-systems-3/code/readme.txt

 Overview
 ========
+This part of the assignment is built using the GPIO example as the base code, with the installation of required drivers to fulfill the program's requirements.

 The GPIO Example project is a demonstration program that uses the KSDK software to manipulate the general-purpose outputs.
 The example is supported by the set, clear, and toggle write-only registers for each port output data register.
 The